 “Throughout my career, I’ve been lucky to work on issues I care deeply about, issues that impact the state I love and make it the kind of place I want to raise my family,” he says.

-Today, Adam’s kids, who are 12 and 15, enjoy some of the same things Adam did when he was younger, including the skiing program at Winter Park.
+Today, Adam’s kids enjoy some of the same things Adam did when he was younger, including the skiing program at Winter Park.
 Beyond skiing with his wife and kids, Adam loves to ride anything with two wheels on the road, in the dirt or on the cyclocross course.

 When the Washington Post is your hometown newspaper, there’s a good chance you’ll end up in politics, and that’s exactly what happened to Will Coyne.
 The son of a U.S. Department of Labor employee and an elementary school guidance counselor, Will grew up in Washington, D.C., where just about everyone takes an interest in national affairs, either directly or via osmosis.

 Will left D.C. for Dartmouth College, where he earned a liberal arts degree before heading to Santa Barbara, California, to take a job as a policy analyst for a think tank.
 But since Will’s wife is from Denver — and because he loves skiing — moving to Colorado was an easy sell.
 Here, in 2003, Will took a position as the legislative director for a Colorado conservation organization, becoming a leading advocate for conservation issues in the state capitol.
 He won multiple legislative victories on a variety of policy matters including leading Governor Bill Ritter’s first major policy initiative, a requirement that 20% of Colorado’s electricity come from renewable energy sources.